k050/alcohol-beverage-data/README.md

     Noticed the programs weren't being executed automatically at their schedule times.
     Checked online sources for possible errors with my crontab, but did not notice any obvious issues.
 Ended up re-writing the crontab file again from scratch and it seems to be working now.(..?)
 I added a time updater with all fields as *wildcards and it's updating the log file every minute.
     I'll have to keep checking on it this weekend.

+7/7/2016
+    Code has been running for a couple of months now.
+A few more queries programs with different outputs have been added based on requests.
+I haven't gotten around to cleaning up the main webscraping code due to time constraints.
+With everything working without issue and no real need for more efficiency there isn't a huge need for cleanup.
+Pleasantly surprised by the reliability and uptime of the Raspberry Pi.